 Paul and Kaciubij are the second and third people to be charged with the offense since February, when county detectives arrested Kyland Napper, 20, of Wilkinsburg for criminal homicide in the March 2012 death of Sage Capozzi in a Hempfield hotel room.
 Napper is accused of selling Capozzi the fatal dose of heroin.
 Napper is awaiting trial in Westmoreland County.

 When Delmont Officer Blake Danowski arrived at Kaciubij’s home on Lou Anne Lane at 7:32 p.m.
 Feb.
 15, she told him she awoke to find Perne unconscious.
 She said she tried to rouse him for 20 to 30 minutes by slapping his face and shaking him.
 But Danowski learned from county 911 dispatchers that Perne “may have been in a state of needing medical attention for at least two hours,” Danowski wrote in the affidavit.
+If injured during work hours you can view here to get a lawyer who can get you your workers compensation fairly.

 When Danowski pressed Kaciubij about the time, she admitted she waited about two hours before calling for medical aid.